david-rockwood/fimpad/README.md

 # FIMpad

 A lightweight text editor focused on LLM FIM (fill-in-the-middle) workflows within a text file.
-FIMpad operates in a single, FIM-only mode so there are no alternate generation styles to toggle between.

 The first release will likely be in December 2025.